grafana/x-ray-datasource/docs/sources/_index.md

 Create a file at `~/.aws/credentials`.
 That is the `HOME` path for users running grafana-server.

+{{< admonition type="note" >}}
-> **Note:** If the credentials file is in the correct directory, but it is not working, try moving your .aws file to '/usr/share/grafana/'.
+If the credentials file is in the correct directory, but it is not working, try moving your .aws file to '/usr/share/grafana/'.
 Make sure your credentials file has at most 0644 permissions.
+{{< /admonition >}}

 Example credential file: